lue-bird/elm-emptiness-typed/README.md

 All this good stuff is very much possible [🔥](https://youtu.be/3b7U8LePPL0)

-Let's experiment and see how where we end up:
+Let's experiment and see where we end up.

 ```elm
 type StringThatCanBeEmpty possiblyOrNever